Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 - **Spring Boot:** Simplifies the development of new Spring applications through convention over configuration, offering a wide range of functionalities for modern web services.

-- **Spring AI:** While "Spring AI" isn't directly recognized, it likely refers to integrating AI capabilities within Spring applications, leveraging Spring's ecosystem for scalable AI solutions.
+- **Spring AI:** Spring AI is a framework for building AI applications in Java, inspired by Spring principles for ease of development.

 - **LLM (Large Language Models):** Offers advanced capabilities in natural language processing, understanding, generation, and translation, enabling sophisticated interaction and content creation.